Improvising

 We first attempted a 36-hour long-form show in December 2005 at The Inn on The Green, Portobello, under the aegis of the Yoda of impro, Mr. Dana Andersen; hubris of the highest order, since none of us (except Sean McCann) had yet even seen the Edmonton crew doing a long-from show, let alone attempted one ourselves.
 So in September 2006, Lucy and I, with Sean and Maya Sendall, travelled out to Canada to do just that: to take part in their fourteenth, then 53-hour, epic endurance trial.
 The first fully official London Improvathon took place at The People Show Studios in Bethnal Green in January 2008, and has continued (first at Hoxton Hall, then The Park Theatre) annually to date – its seventh manifestation was in January 2012, its setting, an intergalactic cruise ship.

 Since then, my improvising has been more piecemeal: I continued doing Showstopper! until 2016, shortly before we were nominated for, and won, an Olivier Award (the first improvised show to do so).
 400-odd shows (some very odd indeed) over eight years seemed a good innings, and I moved on to other things.
-The School of Night continue to do varied and eclectic gigs as and when they arise, and I have taught impro at Drama School London for over a decade now.
-More recently applied improvisation has become a recognised field, and my work with dementia charity Living Words has taken me to conferences in London and New York to talk about this very special process.
+The School of Night continue to do varied and eclectic gigs as and when they arise, and I taught impro at Drama School London for fifteen years until 2021.
+More recently applied improvisation has become a recognised field, my work with dementia charity Living Words has taken me to conferences in London and New York to talk about their work, and our local group Folkestone Improv Theatre goes from strength to strength.

 ~~~~~~